-Almost as soon as the inaugural issue of The Broadside hit the streets on March 23, 1962, it reached required-reading status among folk-music performers, venue owners and fans in Boston and Cambridge – and eventually all across New England – and that remained the case until its final issue in February 1969.
+As soon as the inaugural issue of The Broadside hit the streets on March 23, 1962, it reached required-reading status among folk-music performers, venue owners and fans in Boston/Cambridge and eventually all across New England.
+And that remained the case until its final issue in February 1969.

-The free bi-weekly was the brainchild of former MIT student turned Air-Force reservist David Wilson, who’d watched the folk scene explode in Boston and Cambridge in the mid-50s, at first driven by the hootenannies held at the YMCA and local hotels, then by the growing number of live-music venues on the ubiquitous campuses of the area’s colleges and universities.
-With the number of New England folk performers, venues and fans expanding dramatically in the early 60s, Wilson saw the need for a publication, both reliable and creative, that would appeal equally to artists, venue owners and fans.
+The Broadside was the brainchild of former MIT student turned Air-Force reservist David Wilson, who’d watched the folk scene explode in Boston and Cambridge in the mid-1950s, at first driven by the hootenannies held at the YMCA and local hotels, then by the growing number of live-music venues on the ubiquitous campuses of the area’s colleges and universities.
+With the number of New England-based folk performers, venues and fans expanding dramatically in the early ‘60s, Wilson saw the need for a reliable and creative publication that would appeal equally to artists, venue owners and music lovers.